burtsev/RMT-experiments/README.md

 ARMT is a memory-augmented segment-level recurrent Transformerm based on Recurrent Memory Transformer.
 It enhances the original RMT with capacious and flexible associative memory and achieves state-of-the-art scores on BABILong benchmark.

-> paper (coming soon) [code](https://github.com/RodkinIvan/associative-recurrent-memory-transformer) Associative Recurrent Memory Transformer
+> [paper](https://arxiv.org/abs/2407.04841), [code](https://github.com/RodkinIvan/associative-recurrent-memory-transformer) Associative Recurrent Memory Transformer

 Associative Recurrent Memory Transformer is implemented as follows: